SolderedElectronics/Soldered-DAC-Breakout_MCP47A1-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in DAC 6-bit 1-channel MCP47A1 breakout hardware repository
+You can find hardware design for this board in DAC 6-bit 1-channel MCP47A1 breakout hardware repository.

 ### Documentation